nasa/PrognosticsMetricsLibrary/README.md

 is a valid assignment.
 This assignment can be ignored and omitted if unscented transform sampling is not used.

-Also, the alpha and beta performance levels [2] need to be defined, within a two-dimensional vector.
+Also, the alpha and beta performance requirement levels [2] need to be defined by the user, as a two-dimensional vector.
 For example,
 > alphaBeta=[0.1, 0.5]

 is a valid assignment.
 Both the above numbers need to be between 0 and 1.
 The first argument is an allowed accuracy window; smaller the value, more stringent the requirement.
 The second argument is related to precision; larger the value, more stringent the requirement.